Louis B. Goodall

-Louis Bertrand Goodall (September 23, 1851 in Winchester, New Hampshire – June 26, 1935 in Sanford, Maine) was a United States representative from Maine.
+Louis Bertrand Goodall (September 23, 1851 in Winchester, New Hampshire – June 26, 1935 in Sanford, Maine) was an American businessman and politician who served two terms as a United States representative from Maine from 1917 to 1921.

+Biography

 He moved to Troy, New Hampshire with his parents in 1852.
 He attended the common schools of Troy, then attended a private school in Thompson, Connecticut, the Vermont Episcopal Institute, a private school in England, and the Kimball Union Academy.

+Business career

 He entered his father's mills at Sanford, Maine in 1874 and afterward engaged extensively in the wool-manufacturing industry and in the railroad business.
 He established the Goodall Worsted Co., which originated Palm Beach cloth.

 He became president of the Sanford National Bank from its organization in 1896, and became chairman of the Maine commission to the Louisiana Purchase Exposition, St. Louis, Mo., in 1904.

+Congress

 He was elected as a Republican to the Sixty-fifth and Sixty-sixth Congresses (March 4, 1917 – March 3, 1921).
 He was elected chairman of the Committee on Elections No. 2 (Sixty-sixth Congress).

+Retirement and death

 He was not a candidate for renomination in 1920.
 He resumed manufacturing interests and banking in Sanford, Maine, until his death there.

 His interment was in Oakdale Cemetery.